Emergency Operations Center

 restored as soon as the emergency situation has ended.

-Emergency Information Messages: In the event of a law school emergency, recorded bulletins and updates will be provided on the following telephone lines:
+Emergency Information Messages: In case of a law school emergency, recorded bulletins and updates will be provided on (213) 738-6700.

 Callers, will receive critical information about the status of the law school, academic schedules, and key services.